 Who pays for the Campus Bus Service?

 The on-campus Metro bus service is provided at no charge to the users.
 The cost for this service is shared between Transportation Services, the Associated Student of Madison (ASM) and University Housing.
-The total cost of the bus service is over $1.5 million annually.
+The total cost of this bus service is over $1.5 million annually.